necronux/necronux/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Major feature request
 about: Suggest an idea for this project
-title: ''
+title: "[Major Feat.]: "
-labels: E - feature request
+labels: 1.C - major feature related, 2.F - major feature request
 assignees: ''
 ---

 ### Is your feature request related to a problem?
 Please describe.